manasa-arun/python/content/en/Tips/zip-function.md

 link: "zip()"
 ---

-In Python zip() is a in-built function, it connects multiple lists in to one simple list
+In Python zip() is a in-built function, it connects multiple lists in to one simple list.

+adsfasdfasdfasdfasdfasdf

 ## How to use Zip() in Python list